jordan-public/zircuit-prolog-preexectution/README.md

 unsuccessful branches that lead to a failure after ```!``` have to be included as well.
 Yet, this does not impose excessive overhead.
 This part of the discussion can be expanded, but it is well known.

+Just a curiosity note, a Non-deterministic Polynomial time problem (NP-time problem) is one for which there is an algorithm that can solve it using a non-deterministic machine in time bounded by a polynomial of it's input size.
+Yet the resulting solution can be checked by a deterministic machine in time polynomial of it's input size (P-time).
+If we feed the solution into a ZK prover such as zkSNARK or STARK, the proving time is bound by a polynomial time, so proving a ready execution trace is P-time for and NP-time problem.

 ## Opportunity

+Just like in Aleo we can split the execution of smart contracts in Zircuit in two parts:
+- Off-chain execution.
+No private variables would be used.
+Everything is public.
+-

 ## Problem